Cape Bowling Green Light

-Cape Bowling Green Light is an active lighthouse located on Cape Bowling Green, a lengthy headland ending with a long low sandspit, about 30 km from Ayr, Queensland, Australia.
+Cape Bowling Green Light is an active lighthouse on Cape Bowling Green, a long headland ending in a long low sandspit, about 30 km from Ayr, Queensland, Australia.
 The lighthouse is at the end of the headland, near the base of the sandspit.
 The first lighthouse at the location, established in 1874, was moved multiple times.
 It was prefabricated in Brisbane, shipped to the location, moved twice due to coastal erosion and finally transferred for display at the Australian National Maritime Museum at Darling Harbour in Sydney.

 History

+Cape Bowling Green was named by James Cook on his 1770 exploration of the Australian east coast.

 Many ships wrecking at Cape Bowling Green necessitated the construction of a lighthouse at the cape.
 The first Cape Bowling Green Light was constructed in 1874, one of 22 lighthouses of a similar design constructed in Queensland around that time.
-It was a round conical tower, constructed of local hardwood frame clad with galvanized iron plates imported from Britain.
+It was a round conical tower, constructed of local hardwood timber frame clad with galvanized iron plates imported from Britain.
 The lighthouse was prefabricated in Brisbane, then dismantled and shipped to the location to be erected again.
 The construction was done by the brothers John and Jacob Rooney of Maryborough, which also constructed Sandy Cape Light, Cowan Cowan Point Light, Cape Capricorn Light, Lady Elliot Island Light and Booby Island Light.

 The original lens was a 3rd order Chance Brothers dioptric lens, and the light source was a kerosene wick lamp with an intensity of 13,000 cd, visible for 14 nmi.
 The apparatus was rotated with a clockwork mechanism and the station was operated by four lighthouse keepers, a chief and three assistants.

 In 1878 beach erosion threatened the lighthouse for the first time and it was moved for the first time.
 In 1908 the tower had to be relocated further away for the same reason.

 In 1913 an incandescent gas mantle operated by vaporised kerosene was installed, raising the power to 64,000 cd.
 In 1920 a fixed automatic acetylene gas lamp (carbide lamp) with a sun valve was installed.
 As a result, the lighthouse was demanned and all other buildings were demolished.

 In 1985 a racon was installed.
 In 1987 the lighthouse was replaced by the current skeletal tower.
 With the sponsorship of the Australian Maritime Safety Authority, the lighthouse was dismantled, and sections were lifted by a Department of Transport helicopter to a site where they were numbered, crated, and shipped to Sydney.
 By 1994 the lighthouse was reassembled at the Australian National Maritime Museum where it is now on display.
 The lighthouse is still operational, using the original 3rd order lens and a typical 1913 clockwork mechanism, and it maintains its original light characteristic, four white flashes every twenty seconds (Fl.(4)W. 20s).